usagibryan/star-fighter/README.md

 ### Issues That Need to be Fixed
 * Player ship sprite can still move and shoot lasers briefly after death
 * Explosion animation sprites are not transparent?
+* Windows flags exe made with Pyinstaller as a virus... [try this.](https://plainenglish.io/blog/pyinstaller-exe-false-positive-trojan-virus-resolved-b33842bd3184)

 ### Ideas for Future Changes and Additions
 * Add twin laser powerup